 The Empire State Building (Famous U.S. Buildings Kids’ Halloween Costume Series)

-As you know we are making famous United States buildings costumes for Halloween and this post is all about the Empire State Building!
+As you know we are making famous United States buildings costumes for Halloween and this post is all about creating an Empire State Building costume!
 Like the Chrysler Building costume I created, I made this Halloween costume with a simple sandwich board design and a crown .
 It’s amazing what you can do with cardboard and a few glow sticks.

 For this design I traced the outline of the Empire State Building from some designs I found online.
 I cut the top part of the building design into a headpiece (with long pieces on the sides that I taped together to fit around a child’s head) and the bottom part of the building into the body of the costume.
 The body consists of two pieces (a front and back– like a sandwich board).
 I created straps out of duct tape and attached the two sides at the shoulders.
 The inside of the tape I lined with another piece of duct tape so that it didn’t stick or accidentally grab pieces of long hair.